KevinA2505/VastVoid/README.md

 Press **G** to open the artifact menu.
 All available artifacts are listed and clicking one lets you choose the ability slot by pressing **1**, **2** or **3**.
-The first two slots (Boost and Orbit) cannot be replaced.
+The first slot (Boost) cannot be replaced.

 ### Energy and the Dyson Sphere